maxuser0/minescript/docs/README.md

 - hotbar slot (0-8) into which the inventory item was swapped

+Update in mc1.21.4:
+  No longer supported because ServerboundPickItemPacket was removed in Minecraft 1.21.4.

 Update in v4.0:
   Removed `done_callback` arg.
 Use `async_player_inventory_slot_to_hotbar(...)
   for async execution.